raviqqe/begin-with-init.vim/README.md

 # begin-with-init.vim

-Opinionated neovim distribution as `init.vim`
+Unopinionated neovim distribution as `init.vim`

+`begin-with-init.vim` gives you a starter kit of [neovim](https://github.com/neovim/neovim) with state-of-the-art plugins and common best practices.

 ## Installation